andlipe/andlipe/README.md

 ### Hi there, I'm André 👋

 ## I'm a Developer, Student and a Friend!
-- 🔭 I’m currently working on KingHost as Development Analyst!
+- 🔭 I’m currently working on Firedev as Front-end Engineer!
-- 🚀 I’m currently learning TypeScript, ReactJS, ReactNative and Product Owner
+- 🚀 I’m currently learning TypeScript, ReactJS, ReactNative
-- 🎯 2020 Goals: Learn more about JavaScript and make personals projects
 - ⚡ Fun fact: I have 12 cats 🐈

 ### Connect with me: